 Thankfully, gourmet restaurants are not monopolizing the interest of Mykonos’ visitors, and therefore one can find top-quality food that is affordable and delicious.

-Another gastronomic gem that can be found in Ano Mera is ‘Seven’, offering delicious seafood dishes such as baked octopus, fried shrimp, squid, and mussels on the daily.
+Another gastronomic gem that can be found in Ano Mera is ‘Seven,’ offering delicious seafood dishes such as baked octopus, fried shrimp, squid, and mussels on a daily.

 Last but not least, the tavern of ‘Limnios’ counts more than 20 years on the island, offering an array of exquisite food, such as stuffed zucchini, different local pies, grilled meats, and seafood on the beach of Agios Stefanos.

 The best tip when it comes to avoiding the large crowds in Mykonos goes without saying: avoid central locations like a vampire avoids a silver bullet, and you’ll have little to worry about.

 Of course, following my advice above doesn’t mean that you’ll have completely eliminated the chance of coming upon busy areas, too-high prices, and a hectic pace of life.

 However, as in most travel destinations, if you educate yourself beforehand and visit the island well-prepared, you’ll optimize your stay and have the opportunity to enjoy the benefits of a well-organized island without suffering its drawbacks.

 If you are looking for more Mykonos restaurants and eateries, you can also check our Mykonos food guide.